Notes on the Geography of Malawi: Zomba

 The head clerk is ALWAYS in.
 That's the curse of the position.

 The Zomba Club.
-A newly arriving officer, obliged to eat at the official mess, recalled a meal.
+A newly arriving officer recalled a meal.
 "The repast itself, I remember, did not appear to err on the side of prodigality.
 Its preparation consisted in the boiling of several fowls; the liquid contents of the cooking vessel being served as soup, the solid disintegrated residue constituting the remainder of the meal.
 This was followed by two tins of preserved fruit... small, hard biscuits... conveniently taking the place of bread.
 To aid and facilitate their rather difficult absorption, two large, odorous tins of Danish butter were placed on the table, and to these, in the absence of butter-knives, the company had recourse as best they could" (Maugham, Africa as I Have Known It, 1929, p.
 88).

 The Club was established in 1896 as a gymkana but, as the gable suggests, was extended in 1923.

 The golf course surrounding the club separated the European and African populations of Zomba.
-The club itself remained all-white until 1961, after Governor Glyn Jones (the last governor of Nyasaland) resigned in protest at the continued exclusion of blacks.
-The first black captain apparently came another 30-odd years later.
+The club itself remained exclusively White until 1961, after Governor Glyn Jones (the last governor of Nyasaland) resigned in protest at the continued exclusion of Blacks.
+The first Black captain apparently came another 30-odd years later.

 A tart reminder.